GabrielOnDelphi/Delphi-LightSaber/README.md

 **Road Map**

-The LightSaber Graphics, LightSaber Visual Controls and Proteus libraries will be added as soon as my free time allows it.
+The LightSaber Graphics, LightSaber Visual Controls was added in 2023.
+The Proteus library will be added as soon as my free time allows it.

 **This library will be expanded if it gets enough Stars.**
 Click the 'Star' button (top-right corner) if you like this library.